crucialfelix/supercolliderjs/README.md

 		});
 	});

-[Note: calls will soon support jQuery Deferreds so that this pyramid of callback death can be dispensed with]
+call returns a jQuery Deferred so you should  be able to use libraries like async.

+[TODO write examples of this]

 Results are returned in JSON format so the SuperCollider APIs can return dictionaries and lists and these will be available as JavaScript objects in the return function.